decarbonizenl/DecarbonizeNL/registration.md

 The low-income/travelling rate is intended to support people attending DNL from across the province.
 In addition, anyone who self-identifies as low-income can avail of our reduced-cost rate, no questions asked.

-## Field trip
+## Wind Farm Field trip

-There is an [**optional post-conference field trip**](/images/Wind farm field trip.pdf) to a wind farm in Fermeuse.
+There is an [*optional post-conference field trip*](/images/Wind farm field trip.pdf) to a wind farm in Fermeuse.
 The registration fee ($25) can be paid at the time of registration and covers the cost of transportation and a bag lunch.
 The field trip will include a stop at a local restaurant (registration fee does not cover food during the fieldtrip).

 ## Web-based attendance